3DO/christopherpoole.github.com/_posts/2013-02-23-compiling-and-installing-the-geant4-python-bindings.md

     $>

 On where to go from here, have a look [g4lib](https://github.com/christopherpoole/g4lib), boiler plate for getting going with Python and GEANT4.
+As a final note, make sure `$PYTHONPATH` is in your bash profile somewhere, and make doubly sure it does not include paths to older versions of GEANT4 Python bindings.